'Panoramic Views' Galleries

 by Mark Wilman

-Grey skies are also a problem: the software isn't up to the task of pinpointing enough elements to build the result.
-Also, the lower sun in fresher months often compromises outcomes from the beginning by forcing too much white light into one side of a multi-shot image; selecting exposure before shooting becomes complicated since the result could easily be an over exposed left side followed by a pitch black right.
+Grey skies are also difficult: the software isn't up to the task of pinpointing enough elements to build the result.
+Also, the lower sun in fresher months often compromises outcomes from the beginning by forcing too much white light into one side of a multi-shot image; selecting exposure before shooting becomes complicated since the result could easily be an over exposed left side followed by a pitch-black right.

 With these difficulties in mind, the approach to panoramic photography becomes more specific, only done when conditions are right.
 The Cyclades islands are notoriously windy, limiting opportunities to just a few days per month, meaning that if during those few days there's an abundance of grey cloud, the chances of success are decidedly slim.